 It’s also important to point out that these ideas are presented only from an environmental platform.
 Some people have ethical concerns over animal welfare, for instance, and that drives their diet decisions.
 It’s been suggested that pigs are a relatively high-intelligence animal, so some people consider that when deciding which meat to consume.
 Others have pointed out that, while an individual chicken is less impactful on the environment than a cow, we have to slaughter some 200 chickens to get an amount of meat equivalent to what we’d get from just one cow… and if you’ve ever seen the appalling conditions in which some chickens are raised and transported for slaughter, that may inform your decision-making, as well.

-In the end, these are all personal decisions.
+In the end, these are all personal decisions – albeit personal decisions which, collectively, have a significant impact on Earth.
 But knowledge is power, so if each of us is able to make informed decisions about our individual eating habits – whether motivated by eco-consciousness, health awareness, or animal welfare concerns – chances are those decisions will usually be better ones.

 "ExpatGo welcomes and encourages comments, input, and divergent opinions.
 However, we kindly request that you use suitable language in your comments, and refrain from any sort of personal attack, hate speech, or disparaging rhetoric.
 Comments not in line with this are subject to removal from the site. "